-- (a) Amounts due from subsidiaries represent equity funding by the Company to the respective subsidiaries and are regarded as part of the Company's investments in accordance with the Company's accounting policy. - (b) As at 31 December 2010 and 2009, amount due from a subsidiary is unsecured, carries interest at 2% above prime rate, and has no fixed terms of repayment.
-The amount receivable is denominated in Hong Kong dollar and the carrying amount approximates its fair value. - (c) Amounts due to subsidiaries are unsecured, interest free and have no fixed terms of repayment.
+- (a) Amounts due from subsidiaries represent funding by the Company to the respective subsidiaries and are regarded as part of the Company's investments in accordance with the Company's accounting policy. - (b) As at 31 December 2011 and 2010, the amount due from a subsidiary is unsecured, carries interest at 3% above prime rate, and has no fixed terms of repayment.
+The amount receivable is denominated in Hong Kong dollar and the carrying amount approximates its fair value. - Amounts due to subsidiaries are unsecured, interest free and have no fixed terms of repayment.
 The amounts payable are denominated in Hong Kong dollar and the carrying amounts approximate their fair values.

-Particulars of the principal subsidiaries as at 31 December 2010 are set out in note 33(a).
+Particulars of the principal subsidiaries as at 31 December 2011 are set out in note 34(a).